xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 Each bundle member of a bundle subinterface will be assigned 8 additional qeueus when the bundle subinterface is created and with egress QoS configured.

 HQOS mode is required if you use egress hierarchical policy-maps on a main/subinterface, and also egress flat policy-map on a subinterface.
 HQOS mode will not impact egress QoS interface scale, but will impact bundle interface scale as in above section.

+Below table is the number of main/subinterfaces with egress policy-map attached:

 <style>
 .egressqos table, th {text-align: center; width: 70%}